verbes4/the-pirate-ship/README.md

 I made a GitHub repo for all my piracy links, because bookmarks get annoying after a while.

+Links with a ⭐ are recommended by me as I think they have the best content.
+It's all personal opinion.

 This list is also mirrored on [my website](https://verbes4.xyz/the-pirate-ship.md).

 If you are new to piracy, I recommend the [Beginners Guide to Piracy](https://rentry.org/Piracy-BG).

 ## Megathreads
-[Reddit r/Piracy](https://www.reddit.com/r/Piracy/wiki/megathread) / [Mirror](https://notabug.org/TheChumBucket/PiracySubreddit/src/master/wiki) - One of the most trustworthy threads out there for everything piracy.
+⭐[Reddit r/Piracy](https://www.reddit.com/r/Piracy/wiki/megathread) / [Mirror](https://notabug.org/TheChumBucket/PiracySubreddit/src/master/wiki) - One of the most trustworthy threads out there for everything piracy.

-[Reddit r/PiratedGames](https://rentry.co/pgames-mega-thread) - Also one of the most trustworthy threads out there, specifically for games.
+⭐[Reddit r/PiratedGames](https://rentry.co/pgames-mega-thread) - Also one of the most trustworthy threads out there, specifically for games.

-[Reddit r/Roms](https://r-roms.github.io/) - Again, one of the most trusthworthy threads out there, but specifically for roms.
+⭐[Reddit r/Roms](https://r-roms.github.io/) - Again, one of the most trusthworthy threads out there, but specifically for roms.

 [awesome-piracy](https://github.com/Igglybuff/awesome-piracy) - Very highly recommended by veteran pirates.
 Like this list but better.